Philippines tells tech giants to halt sales of 'text blast' kit after election plug | Business

 Lazada Philippines has removed the products mentioned by the regulator and is committed to "strong action" against violators, a company spokesperson said in a statement.
 "Our team does a daily manual sweep for product listings that violate existing policies and these are removed once identified," the spokesperson said.

+Facebook said it will work with authorities to take down unlawful listings on its Marketplace platform.
+"When we receive a report from the appropriate legal authority about unlawful content, we will review and take appropriate action," a spokesperson said.

-Facebook, Shopee Philippines and Shopee did not immediately respond to requests for comment.
+Shopee Philippines and Sea did not immediately respond to requests for comment.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)